Xianbei: Horses

-The nomadic traditions of the Xianbei inspired them to portray horses in their artwork.
-The horse played a large role in the existence of the Xianbei as a nomadic people, and in one tomb, a horse skull lay atop Xianbei bells, buckles, ornaments, a saddle, and one gilded bronze stirrup.
-The Xianbei not only created art for their horses, but they also made art to depict horses.
-Another recurring motif was the winged horse.
+Horses played a large role in the existence of the Xianbei as a nomadic people, and in one tomb, a horse skull lay atop Xianbei bells, buckles, ornaments, a saddle, and one gilded bronze stirrup.
+The Xianbei also made art depicting horses.
+A recurring motif was the winged horse.
 It has been suggested by archaeologist Su Bai that this symbol was a "heavenly beast in the shape of a horse" because of its prominence in Xianbei mythology.
-This symbol is thought to have guided an early Xianbei southern migration, and is a recurring image in many Xianbei art forms.

 Figurines

 Xianbei figurines help to portray the people of the society by representing pastimes, depicting specialized clothing, and implying various beliefs.
-Most figurines have been recovered from Xianbei tombs, so they are primarily military and musical figures meant to serve the deceased in afterlife processions and guard the tomb.
+Most figurines have been recovered from Xianbei tombs, so they are primarily military and musical figures meant to serve the deceased in afterlife processions and guard their tomb.
 Furthermore, the figurine clothing specifies the according social statuses: higher-ranking Xianbei wore long-sleeved robes with a straight neck shirt underneath, while lower-ranking Xianbei wore trousers and belted tunics.

 Buddhist influences

 Xianbei Buddhist influences were derived from interactions with Han culture.
 The Han bureaucrats initially helped the Xianbei run their state, but eventually the Xianbei became Sinophiles and promoted Buddhism.
 The beginning of this conversion is evidenced by the Buddha imagery that emerges in Xianbei art.
-For instance, the included Buddha imprinted leaf headdress perfectly represents the Xianbei conversion and Buddhist synthesis since it combines both the traditional nomadic Xianbei leaf headdress with the new imagery of Buddha.
+For instance, the included Buddha imprinted leaf headdress represents the Xianbei conversion and Buddhist synthesis since it combines both the traditional nomadic Xianbei leaf headdress with the new imagery of Buddha.
 This Xianbei religious conversion continued to develop in the Northern Wei dynasty, and ultimately led to the creation of the Yungang Grottoes.

 Language

-The Xianbei are thought to have spoken Mongolic or para-Mongolic languages, with early and substantial Turkic influences; as Claus Schönig asserts:
+The Xianbei are thought to have spoken Mongolic or Para-Mongolic languages, with early and substantial Turkic influences, as Claus Schönig asserts:

 It is also possible that the Xianbei spoke more than one language.

+However, there are no remaining works written in Xianbei, which are thought to have been written using Chinese characters.
+Only a few words remain, such as 啊干 'elder brother'.